hpc17-raspi-cluster/raspi-cluster/docs/Setup.md

 * Install dnsmasq through the package manager.
 Since most package managers will automatically enable and start freshly installed services, disable it and stop it while it is setup.
 * Copy the `etc/dnsmasq.conf` and `etc/resolv.dnsmasq.conf` script from this repo to `/etc` directory on the Pi.
 The configuration provided runs `dnsmasq` as a DHCP and DNS server on the `eth0` interface.
 Rename the interfaces in the `dnsmasq.conf` script if needed.
 Also, it will use Google's public DNS servers for upstream DNS resolution.
-Change those in `resolv.dnsmasq.conf` if required.
+Change those in `resolv.dnsmasq.conf` if you wish.
 * Copy the systemd unit files `etc/systemd/system/{dnsmasq.conf,fix-ethernet-issue}.service` to `/etc/systemd/system/` and the `scripts/fix-ethernet-issue.sh` script to `/usr/local/bin/`.
 * Replace the systemd network file `/etc/systemd/network/10-ethernet.network` with the `etc/systemd/network/20-ethernet-dnsmasq.network` from this repo, or if you wish to keep the old file, just change `DHCP=no` within the file.